 The Picnic Lesson in Everyday Life

-After the art and design course last semester, Mrs. Chen expected to take the students to sense more beauty in life.
-She thus came up with a new lesson, The Picnic Lesson in Everyday Life, which brought food and life to the class.
-The students prepared food by themselves, and during the process, they applied the concepts of art and design to their work.
-Mrs. Chen invited a Home Economics teacher to interdisciplinary cooperated with her.
-They translated the compositional design rules: dots, lines and planes into knife skills: dicing, julienning and slicing.
-With different thinking of making food, the students created amazing dishes which they even couldn’t believe were made by their own hands.
-The most important part of the lesson was encouraging the students to walk out of the classroom to physically experience things in life with all senses.
+After the art and design course last semester, Mrs. Chen wanted to help her students appreciate more beauty in everyday life.
+She introduced a new lesson called “The Picnic Lesson in Everyday Life,” which brought food and life into the classroom.
+The students prepared food themselves, applying art and design concepts to their work.
+Mrs. Chen invited a Home Economics teacher for an interdisciplinary collaboration, where they translated compositional design rules—dots, lines, and planes—into knife skills: dicing, julienning, and slicing.

 VIEW ONLINE